ArtofQuality/F2F.Testing/README.md

 **Warning** - there is still one caveat here:

-If you debug your tests and stop the debugger in the middle of the test, the cleanup code won't execute and you will have trash in your temp folder then.
+If you debug your tests and stop the debugger in the middle of the test or your SUT doesn't close file handles, the cleanup code won't execute and you will have trash in your temp folder then.
 We already have some ideas on how to solve this as well, but it's not implemented yet.

 *NuGet package*:
 * F2F.Testing.Sandbox